-Option Action -xpagesize_stack Sets the preferred page size for the stack. -xpatchpadding Reserve an area of memory before the start of each function. -хрд Prepares the object code to collect data for profiling with gprof(1). -xprofile Collects data for a profile or uses a profile to optimize. -XS (Solaris) Link debug information from object files into executable. -xvector=lib Enables automatic generation of calls to the vector library functions.
+Option Action -xopenmp Supports the OpenMP interface for explicit parallelization including a set of source code directives, runtime library routines, and environment variables -xpagesize Sets the preferred page size for the stack and the heap. -xpagesize_heap Sets the preferred page size for the heap. -xpagesize_stack Sets the preferred page size for the stack. -xpatchpadding Reserve an area of memory before the start of each function. -xpg Prepares the object code to collect data for profiling with gprof(1). -xprofile Collects data for a profile or uses a profile to optimize. -XS (Oracle Solaris) Link debug information from object files into executable. -xvector=lib Enables automatic generation of calls to the vector library functions.

-Debugging Options 3.4.4
+3.4.4 Debugging Options